 Skip to content

-Application Package Definition
+Application Package

 The application package, which is used to distribute an application, comprises the following elements:

-• The application description: a YAML document with the element kind defined as ApplicationDescription, which is stored in a file (for example named margo.yaml) and contains information about the application's metadata (e.g., description, icon, release notes, license file, etc.), application supported deployment configurations (e.g, Helm charts, Compose package), and configurable application parameters.
+• The application description: a YAML document with the element kind defined as ApplicationDescription, which is stored in a file (for example named margo.yaml) and contains information about the application's metadata (e.g., description, icon, release notes, license file, etc.), application supported deployment configurations (e.g, Helm charts, Compose Archive), and configurable application parameters.
 There SHALL be only one YAML file in the package root of kind ApplicationDescription.

-• The resources, which are additional information about the application (e.g., manual, icon, release notes, license file, etc.) that can be provided in an application catalog or marketplace.
+• The resources, which are additional files associated with the application (e.g., manual, icon, release notes, license file, etc.) that may be used to display more information about the application in a UI such as an application catalog or marketplace or other informative outputs.

 The application package has the following file/folder structure: